To the applicant

 Universities wishing to apply for funding to set up a joint Master’s programme as a consortium with their Nordic partner universities are advised to follow this page for more information on the Call for proposals.

 The Nordic Master call for proposals 2017 is open from 8 May 2017 until 29 September 2017.
 Read the complete Call for proposals.

 Information sessions for applicants 2017

-EDUFI will arrange an information session for applicants 30 August 2017.
+EDUFI arranged two information sessions for applicants 7 June 2017 and 30 August 2017.

-EDUFI arranged an information session for applicants 7 June 2017:
+Material from the information session 7 June 2017:

 - Programme (pdf)

 - Presentation of Nordic Master (pdf) Kenneth Lundin, EDUFI